pierre-fromager/geoliteip/README.md

 ]
 ```
 Changing forceUpdate to true will force update with the same display but with an elapsed time bit longer.

+You can figure out the accuracy changing from ipv4 to ipv6.

 ## Todo